Man allegedly killed mother with machete

 A 730 is an order of examination of a defendant to determine if he or she is an incapacitated person, according to nycourts.gov.

-If convicted, Diaz faces up to 25 years to ife in prison.
+If convicted, Diaz faces up to 25 years to life in prison.

 (0) comments